Research: Can Money Buy Happiness?

 The researchers persuasively suggest that the proclivity to derive joy from investing in others may well be just a fundamental component of human nature.
 Thus the typical ratio we all tend to fall into of spending on self versus others — ten to one — may need a shift.
 Giving generously to charities, friends, and coworkers — and even your country — may well be a productive means of increasing well-being and improving our lives.

-Research selected by Francis J. Flynn, Professor of Organizational Behavior and The Hank McKinnell-Pfizer Inc. Director of the Center for Leadership Development and Research at Stanford Graduate School of Business.
+Research selected by Francis Flynn, Paul E. Holden Professor of Organizational Behavior at Stanford Graduate School of Business.